Homogenization and asymptotics for small transaction costs: Assumptions

 \begin{Assumption}[Comparison] For any upper-semicontinuous {\rm{(}}resp.~lower-semicontinuous{\rm{)}} viscosity sub-solution {\rm{(}}resp.~super-solution{\rm{)}} $u_1$ {\rm{(}}resp. $u_2${\rm{)}} of \reff{e.au} in $(0,\infty)^2$ satisfying the growth condition $|u_i| \le B$ on $(0,\infty)^2$, $i=1,2$, we have $u_1 \le u \le u_2$ in $(0,\infty)^2$. \end{Assumption}

 In the above comparison, notice that the growth of the supersolution and the subsolution is controlled by the function $B$ which is defined in \reff{e.B} by means of the local bound function $b$.
 In particular, $B$ controls the growth both at infinity and near the origin.
+This observation is further detailed in Remark \ref{rem:behaviorzero} below.

 We observe however that, as discussed earlier, the operator $\Ac$ is the infinitesimal generator of the optimal wealth process in the limiting Merton problem.
 In view of our Assumption \ref{a.smooth}, we implicitly assume that this process does not reach the origin with probability one.